 - It was the single most significant expansion of our country, distributing 270 million acres of land.

 Visiting The Homestead National Monument museum is visiting American history and while there you feel a part of this history.
-This is an American experience a kin to the Fourth of July and apple pie, but served up with reverence, learning and nostalgia.
+This is an American experience akin to the Fourth of July and apple pie but served up with reverence, yearning and nostalgia.